FAIRplus/the-fair-cookbook/docs/content/recipes/interoperability/how-to-create-checksums-file.md

   - you have basic knowledge of how to use a terminal (called "shell", this can be bash or similar)
   - the tool `md5sum` is installed
   - the source and target files are both placed in your home directory; we assume they are called `file_to_compare.txt` (replace this filename as necessary in the recipe instructions; you can download a demo file from here: ##TODO
+  - for the more complex example (compare many files): the source and target files are both placed in a directory called `path_to_directory` within your home directory; we assume that this directory contains many image files with arbitrary names, but the common file extension ´.jpg´.

 Checking the requirements (tests):

   - Start up a console.
 Type `md5sum -v` and hit return.
 You should see `TODO` as output.
+  - Execute on the console `ls ~/file_to_compare.txt`.
+The output should be `file_to_compare.txt`
+  - Execute on the console `ls -1 ~/path_to_directory/*.jpg`.
+You should see a list of all image files.

 ___